terraform-aws-modules/terraform-aws-eventbridge/examples/with-ecs-scheduling/README.md

 # EventBridge ECS & Scheduled Events Example

-Configuration in this directory creates EventBridge resource configuration including an SQS queue, Kinesis stream, and DynamoDB table.
+Configuration in this directory creates EventBridge resource configuration including an ECS service.

+This requires you to have setup an ECS cluster and VPC and passed them in via variables.

 ## Usage